malcolmwilson8/malcolmwilson8/README.md

 # Hi there 👋!
 I'm Malcolm (he/him).

 I'm currently on a part-time web development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end.
-In my spare time I moonlight as a skateboarder, 3d art-maker, and (novice) music producer 🌚.
+In my spare time I moonlight as a skateboarder, 3d art-maker, and (bedroom) music producer/DJ 🌚.
 Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/)!

 ## A bit more about me